 The award-winning Stylus RMX Realtime Groove Module was the first Spectrasonics virtual instrument to benefit from the in-house groove technology.
 RMX is widely regarded as the industry benchmark for all groove-based virtual instruments and continues to evolve with ground-breaking features such as Time Designer™, which for the first time allows audio loops to be intelligently transformed to other time signatures in real time.

 In 2008, Spectrasonics released its state-of-the-art STEAM Engine™ software synthesis technology with the award-winning Omnisphere®.
-The STEAM Engine completed the in-house technology transition from earlier instruments and provides a solid technology basis for future Spectrasonics innovations.
+The STEAM Engine completed the in-house technology transition from earlier instruments and provides a solid technology basis for many future Spectrasonics innovations.

 Omnisphere® is the company's most ambitious and successful project to date.
 Years in the works, this flagship 'Power Synth' was the first virtual instrument built with the STEAM engine.
 Omnisphere's overwhelming critical and commercial success is a result of the instrument breaking completely new sonic ground by combining a wide variety of hybrid realtime synthesis techniques, an epic library of remarkable "psychoacoustic" sounds, and many innovative features that have never been seen before in any hardware or software synthesizer.